 - Students: Only students admitted to a degree program may apply for a graduate tutorial course.
-Students enrolled in the Graduate Certificate of Writing program are not eligible to do tutorials. - Quantity: One tutorial/independent study/capstone per semester; no more than 3 toward degree requirement - Rigor: A tutorial should be a rigorous, advanced study, as appropriate to an upper level graduate course. - Topics: A tutorial should engage research and analysis of a specialized topic not offered for study in the course listings during the recent, current, or future posted academic terms. - Liberal arts focus: The topic, method of study, and coursework must be appropriate to the Wesleyan University liberal arts curriculum. - Faculty: The tutorial must be supervised by a faculty advisor who is a member of the Wesleyan University faculty, or has been a Graduate Liberal Studies visiting lecturer within the past 2 years. - Assignments: Must include work that can appropriately be assessed by the advising faculty member.
-Typically this will fall into the category of creative work (writing and studio arts) and critical academic writing.
+Students enrolled only in the Graduate Certificate of Writing program are not eligible to do tutorials. - Timing: Graduate tutorials may not be taken during the student's first term in Graduate Liberal studies; students must have at least 2 completed and graded GLS courses showing on their academic history before a tutorial proposal will be considered. - Quantity: 1 tutorial/independent study/capstone per semester; no more than 3 toward degree requirement - Rigor: A tutorial should be a rigorous, advanced study, as appropriate to an upper level graduate course. - Topics: A tutorial should engage research and analysis of a specialized topic not offered for study in the course listings during the recent, current, or future posted academic terms. - Liberal arts focus: The topic, method of study, and coursework must be appropriate to the Wesleyan University liberal arts curriculum.

+- Faculty: The tutorial must be supervised by a faculty advisor who is a member of the Wesleyan University faculty, or has been a Graduate Liberal Studies visiting lecturer within the past year. - Assignments: Must include work that can appropriately be assessed by the advising faculty member.
+Typically, this will fall into the category of creative work (writing and studio arts) and critical academic writing.
 Critical academic (expository) writing may take the form of response papers, short essays, and research papers.
 Students should strive to produce a minimum of 15 written pages for creative and academic projects.
 The GLS director will consult with the advising faculty member as necessary to confirm that other formats of assigned work (e.g., studio art) meets the same criteria for evaluation as a semester long course.